-As a gluten free baker, almond flour is a staple in my pantry!
+As a gluten free baker, almond flour is a staple in my pantry.
 I go through more bags than I care to admit, which is unfortunate because almond flour can be quite pricey!
 Though I do love to get it from Thrive Market to save money.

 It’s more popular now than ever due to it versatility and ability to add moisture and structure to baked goods.
 From macarons, muffins, cookies and more, this is a versatile flour I definitely recommend experimenting with!